MONEI/Shopify-api-node/README.md

 An iterator is provided for certain entities such `Orders` and `Products`.
 Such iterator is a wrapper for list and paginate so that a resource can be treated pretty much like an array but it will be computed on the fly.
-Iterator will not flood shopify with api calls since it will buffer as much products as the query allows and will yield those products one at a time.
+Iterator will not flood shopify with api calls since it will buffer as much elements as the query allows and will yield those elements one at a time.
 When that buffer is completed the buffer will be refilled with another api call.

 Iteration can be done as shown in the following example: